 Directing the drone can be easy since you can tap on up to 16 points on a map on the screen while the app is open.
 The drone will follow these waypoints automatically.
 The app, of course, tracks the drone’s position, so if it should be out of sight, you can easily find it.

-What we liked: Taking off is easy because there’s only one button to push.
+What are our favorite features?
+Taking off is easy because there’s only one button to push.
 We also think you’ll appreciate the carry case that will keep the drone safe during transportation.

 You won’t get an excessively long fly time out of this drone for building inspection, but a time of 18 minutes is still decent.
 As long as the house is not too big, you’ll complete the inspection before it needs to land.
 It does have an RTH (Return to Home) feature, making it easy to get back.
 It will even return automatically if the battery level drops too low, so no chance of a lost drone because you ran out of power.